 This year we installed netting around the garden as a loose fence.
 The key is that the netting has to be somehow loose.
 For some reason, animals do not like jump netting, even though they could just as they do other fences.
 Since the garden is away from home we do not know for sure if no one ever jumped it.
 The bigger challenge was the wind.
 The netting did get torn a couple of times.
 In a more permanent home garden situation we would recommend a real fence or if using netting in a windy area use a stronger version.

 Rodents were a bigger challenge for us.
 Boy, did they ever have a feast!
 Imagine being a field mouse on a lean diet of weed roots, and one of a sudden someone really nice plants root vegetables right on your territory.
 Again, a trench or border could have been a help.
 Also in a home garden situation, a dog or cat would also discourage overpopulation of them.
 Or just plant more, to have enough for everyone.

 Would we do it again?

 If we had a field, hay, grass, or whatever, we would not hesitate to convert it into a garden.
 Here a picture of one of many harvest hauls we got from the field garden.

 First, we would want to dig a trench to establish the border of the garden, so no weeds could creep in.
-Then we would fence the area in and if possible have some pigs, not for bacon, but to complete the initial till and dig out the roots.
+Then it would be nice to fence the area in and if possible have some pigs, not for bacon, but to complete the initial till and dig out the roots.
+Not really realistic for us, though.

 We would use sheet mulching again, without any cardboard, just natural materials.
 We would want to make sure though that the material we bring in is weed-free.